-The A&R 2011 plan is administered by our board.
-Our board has the authority to grant awards and adopt, amend and repeal the administrative rules, guidelines and practices relating to the A&R 2011 plan and to interpret the provisions of the A&R 2011 plan and any award agreements entered into under the A&R 2011 plan.
-Pursuant to the terms of the A&R 2011 plan, our board may delegate authority under the A&R 2011 plan to one or more committees or subcommittees of the board and may delegate the power to grant certain awards and such other authority under the A&R 2011 plan as the board may determine to one or more of our officers.
-Our board has authorized our compensation committee to administer certain aspects of the A&R 2011 plan, including the granting of options to executive officers, and has authorized a committee.
+The A&R 2011 Plan is administered by our board.
+Our board has the authority to grant awards and adopt, amend and repeal the administrative rules, guidelines and practices relating to the A&R 2011 Plan and to interpret the provisions of the A&R 2011 Plan and any award agreements entered into under the A&R 2011 Plan.
+Pursuant to the terms of the A&R 2011 Plan, our board may delegate authority under the A&R 2011 Plan to one or more committees or subcommittees of the board and may delegate the power to grant certain awards and such other authority under the A&R 2011 Plan as the board may determine to one or more of our officers.
+Our board has authorized our compensation committee to administer certain aspects of the A&R 2011 Plan, including the granting of options and RSUs to executive officers, and has authorized a committee of the board, consisting of our chief executive officer, to grant options and RSUs to non-executive employees, subject to limitations set by the compensation committee.

-Subject to any applicable limitations contained in the A&R 2011 plan, our compensation committee selects the recipients of awards and determines:
+Subject to any applicable limitations contained in the A&R 2011 Plan, our compensation committee selects the recipients of awards and determines:

-- the number of shares of our common stock covered by options and the dates upon which the options become exercisable; - the exercise price of options (which may not be less than 100%, or 110%, as applicable, of the fair market value of our common stock); - the duration of the options (which may not exceed ten years, or five years, as applicable); and - the number of shares of our common stock subject to any SAR, award of restricted stock, restricted stock unit or other stock-based award and the terms and conditions of such awards, including conditions for repurchase, issue price, measurement price, repurchase price and vesting.
+- the number of shares of our common stock covered by options and the dates upon which the options become exercisable; - the exercise price of options (which may not be less than 100%, or 110%, as applicable, of the fair market value of our common stock); - the duration of the options (which may not exceed 10 years, or five years, as applicable); and - the number of shares of our common stock subject to any SAR, award of restricted stock, RSU or other stock-based award and the terms and conditions of such awards, including conditions for repurchase, issue price, measurement price, repurchase price and vesting.

-The board is required to make equitable adjustments to the A&R 2011 plan and any outstanding awards to reflect stock splits, reverse stock splits, stock dividends, recapitalizations, share combinations or reclassifications, spin-offs and other similar changes in capitalization, or any dividend or distribution to holders of our common stock, other than an ordinary cash dividend.
+The board is required to make equitable adjustments to the A&R 2011 Plan and any outstanding awards to reflect stock splits, reverse stock splits, stock dividends, recapitalizations, share combinations or reclassifications, spin-offs and other similar changes in capitalization, or any dividend or distribution to holders of our common stock, other than an ordinary cash dividend.

-The A&R 2011 plan also contains provisions addressing the consequences of any reorganization event, which is defined as (i) any merger or consolidation of Pacira with or into another entity as a result of which all of our common stock is converted into or exchanged for the right to receive cash, securities or other property, or is cancelled, (ii) any transfer or disposition of all of our common stock for cash, securities or other property pursuant to a share exchange or other transaction or (iii) our liquidation or dissolution.
+The A&R 2011 Plan also contains provisions addressing the consequences of any reorganization event, which is defined as (i) any merger or consolidation of Pacira with or into another entity as a result of which all of our common stock is converted into or exchanged for the right to receive cash, securities or other property, or is cancelled, (ii) any transfer or disposition of all of our common stock for cash, securities or other property pursuant to a share exchange or other transaction or (iii) our liquidation or dissolution.